ZUGFeRD/quba-viewer/README.md

 - #58 have a manual
 - #43 be able to slide pdf/xml divider
 - #86 2 digits
 - #81 closing main window does not quit the application
-#120 struc not shown?
+- #120 structured data of some hybrid invoices not shown

 </details>